 CARE CENTER, HOME: A care center enrolling up to four persons located in the primary residence of the care giver.
 A Home Care Center is a home occupation.
-(Amended by Ord.
-2434, Sec.
-1, 11/17/92)

 CARE CENTER FACILITY: A care center enrolling five or more persons.
 Excluded from this definition is any facility operating as a kindergarten, nursery school or Head Start in conjunction with an elementary and/or secondary school system, whether it be public, private or parochial, whose primary purpose is a structured school readiness program.
 Also excluded is any medical facility.